Council are developing a new Disability Inclusion Action Plan for the Central Coast.

 - Making the Coast more accessible, liveable and inclusive

 - Increasing meaningful employment for people with disability

 - Improving access to Council services through better systems and processes

-There are a number of ways you can view the draft DIAP, you can:
+There were a number of ways you could view the draft DIAP including:

-- Read the full document available in the document library
+- Reading the full draft document available in the document library

-- Watch the Auslan video summary prepared for the DIAP:
+- Watching the Auslan video summary prepared for the draft DIAP: